i-like-chip/i-like-chip.github.io/posts/Day-9-Spinning-More-Space.md

 The upload to YouTube took about 15mins, +70mins extra for 4K (I don't think it actually took this long).

 Exporting the render took a few hours, so I exported each frame individually into a folder in case Blender crashed.
 This required about 70GB free space.
-I composited the frames into a 4K video using the Blender video editor, I can't remember how long the rendder took, maybe an hour?
+I composited the frames into a 4K video using the Blender video editor, I can't remember how long the render took, maybe an hour?

 <div style="height: 1em"> </div>